runtimeverification/haskell-backend/docs/2019-09-09-Combining-Rewrite-Axioms.md

 variables in `Y` and `Y’` when computing `⌈α(Y) ∧ φ(X)⌉`, which usually allows us to remove these variables.
 However, when combining rewriting axioms, we don’t always get such substitutions, so we need to take a different approach.

+Note that the above also work for all patterns `φ` and `α`, not only functional ones.

 First, let us note that if `φ₁`, `φ₂` and `φ₃` are *functional*, then
 ```